Irene Papas: Stardom

 The scholar of Greek, Gerasimus Katsan, called her the most recognizable and best-known Greek film star, with "range, power, and subtlety", stating that her work made her a kind of national hero.
 She acted strong women with "beauty and sensuality, but also fierce independence and spirit".

 Robert Stam wrote of Papas's role in Ruy Guerra's 1983 Eréndira that "the near-indestructible grandmother [of the eponymous young prostitute] reigns supreme"; she gives the effect of "a kind of queen" both through the regal props and her powerful performance, at once villainous and sympathetic, "an oracle who speaks truths, especially about men and love".

 Kourelou wrote that although Papas had appeared in the films of both European and American "auteurs", she was best known as a tragedienne, citing the film-maker Manoel de Oliveira's remark that "this great tragedienne is the grand and beautiful image that embodies the deepest essence of the female soul.
 She is the image of Greece of all time ..., the mother of western civilisation".
 In Kourelou's view, Papas's tragic persona "offers an image of sublimated beauty with a transcendental quality"; she notes that Papas is neither "sexualised nor glamorised" with the single exception of her role as Helen in The Trojan Women.

-In 1973, she was honoured with a photo shoot by the Magnum photographer Ferdinando Scianna.
+In 1973, she was photographed by the Magnum photographer Ferdinando Scianna.

 Asked about her acting for film and stage, and in classical and modern films, Papas stated that the acting techniques and method of expressing oneself are the same.
 One might, she said, need to use a louder voice on a classical stage, but "you always use the same soul".
 She denied having any secret to acting with such energy, but said that one's attitude to death was what drove action.
 Death was in her view "the greatest catalyst in human life"; while waiting to die, one had to decide what to do with one's life.